Carla-de-Beer/cities-api/README.md

 ## Getting started

 * Fork or clone the project.
-* To generate the MySQL database, tables and users, follow the SQL queries inside the file `src/main/scripts/configure-mysql.sql`.
+* To generate the MySQL `cities_db` database, tables and users, follow the SQL queries inside the file `src/main/scripts/configure-mysql.sql`.
 For the H2 database, initial data is read in via the `Bootstrap` class.
 * Add a database username and password to the `src/main/resources/application.properties` file.
 * Start the project server by running the command `mvn spring-boot:run`.
 * The API can be called with any of the following cURL CRUD-based requests (in either JSON or XML formats):